KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-one/index.md

 - - -

-## First time using Kali NetHunter
+## First Time Using Kali NetHunter

 Upon rebooting the device, you should see: